victorb/gx-js/readme.md

 Instead of fetching modules to a third-party, you can actually really simple host your own modules or ask other nodes to help rehost your modules.

+Fetching the modules from IPFS rather than a centralized registry brings many benefits to the ecosystem.

+- Low cost hosting
+- Easy replication and easy to setup private mirrors
+- Everyone can host packages
+- Caching can happen locally, in the local network or in a private network, because of the P2P nature of IPFS.

+For more information about GX itself, please check out the readme in https://github.com/whyrusleeping/gx

 ## Requirements

 * NodeJS (5.11.1 or later)